 Sales enablement is a process that gives your sales team the tools, technology, and resources they need to close out more deals.

-In the context of sales-marketing alignment, a sales enablement system can connect the dots and ensure both teams are equipped with the knowledge needed to achieve shared goals.
-Not only does this give sales and marketing teams the space to dedicate their resources to core duties, but it also ensures alignment is upheld long-term.
+In the context of sales-marketing alignment, a sales enablement system can connect the dots and ensure both teams have the knowledge needed to achieve shared goals.
+This gives sales and marketing teams the space to dedicate their resources to core duties and ensures alignment is upheld long-term.

 Align your teams to achieve your goals